vegetablestabber/internship-one/journal.md

 ## Week 5 (10/06/2024 - 14/06/2024)

-- TODO: Change the comparison method for ISIC codes such that the respective ISIC code are looked up for a given NACE code.
+- TODO: Change the comparison method for ISIC codes such that the respective ISIC code is looked up for a given NACE code.
 - TODO: Work on an overall metric of the model
 - TODO: Add Jupyter notebooks to the 'notebooks' folder